This article was last updated in January 2019.

 The git reset –hard command wipes all your staged and uncommitted changes so you can start again.

-There’s always easy ways we can improve our git workflow.
-A few commands can really make all the difference between saving time and getting frustrated over merge conflicts that could have been avoided.
+There are always easy ways we can improve our Git workflow.
+A few commands can make all the difference between saving time and getting frustrated over merge conflicts that could have been avoided.